cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ## API Gateway
 - serverless offering that allows you to create REST APIs that are public/accesible
-- Lambda + Gatway = no infra
+- Lambda + Gateway = no infra
 - support for Websockets
 - supports versioning and env tagging
-- security (Authnetication and AUthorization)
+- security (Authnetication and Authorization)
 - create API keys to handle request throttling
 - swagger/open API import for rapid development
 - transform and validate requests/resonses